janekkolanek/geekoczelnia/README.md

 # geekoczelnia

-This project was developed together with two of my colleagues for the "Introduction to Programming in Python" course.
+This project was developed together with two of my colleagues for the "Podstawy programowania w języku PYTHON" course.
 It was created as part of our course assessment using the Flask framework.

 Technologies Used:
 Flask (Python) – for backend development